 Data within the Context object is manipulated through the creation and setting of attributes.
 Attributes differ from variables in that they generally define the experimental conditions and are logged by default.
 The logging may be disabled for individual attributes.

 Attributes must be entered into the Context of the experiment before they may be referenced or modified.
 Although the Context object outlines the overall experiment, the Context is hierarchically structured.
 Attributes defined at a specific level of the Context may be seen by any level lower than the one at which the attribute is defined, and upper level information may be inherited by lower level attributes.
 However, attributes defined at lower levels of the Context cannot be “seen” beyond the level at which they are defined.
 Thus, in order to reference or modify an attribute, it must be placed in the Context and set at the appropriate level.
 When attributes are created via the graphic objects in E-Studio, specifically with the ListObject, E-Studio automatically places the attributes in the Context.
 When the user creates attributes manually with script, the user must also manually first place the attribute into the Context.
-See GENERAL: Programming: Basic for further information on programming within E-Prime.
+See See article 22900 (direct link coming soon) for further information on programming within E-Prime.